JWongDude/ml-platform/README.md

 # ml-platform
-Low-Code ML-Platform for Computer Vision.
+Low-Code ML-Platform for Computer Vision in collaboration with Boeing.

 ## Motivation
-Platform automates model training of image classification and object detection models in end-to-end manner. simply provide the training data and platform handles the rest!
+This project automates model training of image classification and object detection models in an end-to-end manner. <br>
+Simply provide the training data and platform handles the rest!

 ## Installation
-- Windows:
+### Windows:
 Install [Python](https://www.python.org/downloads/), [Git](https://git-scm.com/downloads)

 Clone Repository and Setup Application Environment: